mforootan/mforootan.github.io/README.md

 ### Research Data Analysis and Experimental Design Projects
 **Tools**: Excel, VBA, SAS

+#### Highlights: SAS learning [sample scripts](https://github.com/mforootan/SAS_ODS) for experimental design and multivariate analysis.

+#### Highlights: Trends in Breeding and Biotechnology Research: A Review. ([Presentation](https://github.com/mforootan/Academy))

+This report reviews quantitative aspects of scientific research on trees, plants, and rangeland species in Iran, analyzing what has been studied and how.
+Comparing government-funded projects with university dissertations revealed clear differences in priorities: students favor quicker lab-based topics like genetic analysis, while institutions cover broader practical areas.
+Notable gaps were identified, with ecologically and commercially significant species like oak and Damask Rose receiving uneven attention across research domains.
+A panel of experts recommended prioritizing endangered, valuable, and ecosystem-critical species, proposing actions ranging from conservation to stress-response studies.
+The report concludes by calling for better organization of existing findings and a clearer roadmap for future research investment.
+This report was prepared in Persian (with an English translation available in the slideshow notes) and presented at the Research Institute of Forests and Rangelands in Iran in 2009.

-Oversaw 9 research projects, supervising statistical analysis and experimental design.
+- Oversaw 9 research projects, supervising statistical analysis and experimental design.

-- Taught statistics and experimental methodology.
+- Taught statistics and experimental methodology: See my SAS learning [sample scripts](https://github.com/mforootan/SAS_ODS) for experimental design and multivariate analysis.
 - Developed low-cost protocols to optimize student research budgets.

 **Key Features**:
 - Multivariate analysis
 - Experimental designs

-#### Highlights: SAS learning [sample scripts](https://github.com/mforootan/SAS_ODS) for experimental design and multivariate analysis.

 **Publications**: [ORCID profile](https://orcid.org/0000-0002-8233-0630)